 Tulip Poplar Live Stakes are Excellent Shade Trees

-The tulip poplar (liriodendron tulipifera) is reported to be the tallest hardwood tree in eastern North America.
-It is also sometimes called the tulip magnolia, whitewood, tulip tree, yellow-magnolia, tulipwood, and fiddletree among other names.
+The tulip poplar (liriodendron tulipifera) is the tallest hardwood tree in eastern North America.
+It is also sometimes called the tulip magnolia, whitewood, tulip tree, yellow-magnolia, tulipwood, and fiddle tree, among other names.

-This tree is actually a part of the magnolia family, and it is not a true poplar tree.
-It makes for a great ornamental tree as it produces beautiful, fragrant flowers.
-These tulip shaped flowers are a showy greenish-yellow in color, with an orange band or cup on the tepals.
+This tree is a part of the magnolia family, and it is not an actual poplar tree.
+It makes for an excellent ornamental tree as it produces beautiful, fragrant flowers.
+These tulip-shaped flowers are a showy greenish-yellow in color, with an orange band or cup on the tepals.
 Blooms form rapidly from April to June, depending on location.

 It bears a narrow, light brown cone formed from many samaras, which reach about two to three inches long.
 These cones are soft and fleshy, maturing from August to October and falling through late fall and winter.
 Uses

 The tulip poplar serves wonderfully as a shade tree during the summer months.
-However, it is fast growing and may not be suited for all areas with its large size.
-At maturity, it can reach heights of 80-120 feet (or more) and 30-40 feet wide.
+However, it is fast-growing and may not be suited for all areas with its large size.
+It can reach heights of 80-120 feet (or more) and 30-40 feet wide at maturity.